 On August 20, 2008, IAC/InterActiveCorp, a Delaware corporation, distributed to its shareholders all of the outstanding shares of common stock, par value \$0.01 per share (the "Common Stock") of HSN, Inc., a Delaware corporation (the "Registrant").
 The Registration Statement on Form S-1 previously filed, amended and supplemented by the Registrant (the "Registration Statement"), covered the shares of Common Stock issued as part of the spin-off from IAC/InterActiveCorp ("IAC") as well as certain securities to be offered on a delayed or continuous basis upon the exercise of outstanding options and vesting of restricted stock units pursuant to Rule 415 under the Securities Act of 1933.
 The Registrant undertook to file post-effective amendments to the Registration Statement for certain items.
 The Registrant previously filed a Post-Effective Amendment No. 1 to this Registration Statement that was declared effective by the U.S. Securities and Exchange Commission ("SEC") on August 29, 2008.
-This Post-Effective Amendment No. 2 to the Registration Statement amends and restates the information contained in the Registration Statement.
+This Post-Effective Amendment to the Registration Statement amends and restates the information contained in the Registration Statement.

 The amount of the Registrant's Common Stock registered pursuant to the Registration Statement represented the sum of (i) 55,817,094 shares of Common Stock to be distributed to the holders of IAC common stock and IAC Class B common stock upon consummation of the Spin-off (the "IAC Distribution"), (ii) up to 12,363,973 shares of Common Stock to be issued in respect of certain restricted stock units or stock options, in each case, previously issued pursuant to IAC's equity incentive plans and that were converted, in whole or in part, in connection with the Spin-off into stock options and restricted stock units to be issued under the HSN, Inc. 2008 Stock and Annual Incentive Plan (the "Adjusted Awards"), (iii) up to 5,000,000 shares of Common Stock issuable in respect of stock options, restricted stock units and other equity-based awards that may be granted from time to time following the Spin-off pursuant to the plan (the "New Awards"), and (iv) up to 100,000 shares of Common Stock issuable pursuant to HSN, Inc. Deferred Compensation Plan for Non-Employee Directors (the "Director Deferred Awards").
-Following the spin-off, it was determined that (i) the number of shares registered to cover the shares of Common Stock distributed in connection with the IAC Distribution was less than the number of shares distributed to the IAC shareholders in connection with the Spin-off; and (ii) the number of shares registered in respect of the Adjusted Awards significantly exceeded the total number of shares issuable under such awards.
-In addition, at the Registrant's 2009 Annual Meeting of Shareholders held May 19, 2009, the shareholders approved the Second Amended and Restated 2008 Stock and Annual Incentive Plan (the "Plan") as a result of which the maximum number of shares that may be issued pursuant to New Awards under the Plan was increased from 5,000,000 shares to 8,000,000 shares.
+These amounts were based on a bona fide estimate of the number of shares reasonably expected to be issued in connection with the Spin-off.
+Following the spin-off and in connection with the Registrant's annual audit of its financial statements, the Registrant determined that (i) the number of shares registered to cover the shares of Common Stock distributed in connection with the IAC Distribution was less than the number of shares distributed to the IAC shareholders in connection with the Spin-off; and (ii) the number of shares registered in respect of the Adjusted Awards significantly exceeded the total number of shares issuable under such awards.
+In addition, at the Registrant's 2009 Annual Meeting of Shareholders held May 19, 2009, the shareholders approved the Second Amended and Restated 2008 Stock and Annual Incentive Plan (the "Plan") as a result of which the maximum number of shares that may be issued pursuant to